delphidabbler/codesnip/branches/v4-dev/Docs/ReadMe.txt

    to reset your preferences via the "Tools | Preferences" menu option.

-2) Syntax highlighting preferences will be lost when upgrading from any v1.x or v2.x release and the new v3 default highlighting style will be used.
+2) Syntax highlighting preferences will be lost when upgrading from any v1.x or v2.x release and the program's default highlighting style will be used.
 This can be changed from the Syntax Highlighter tab of the Preferences dialog box, accessed from the "Tools | Preferences" menu option.

-3) Users who have configured CodeSnip to access the internet via a proxy server will loose any stored passwords required by the proxy server when updgrading from v3.6.0 and earlier to v3.6.1 and later.
+3) Users who have configured CodeSnip to access the internet via a proxy server will loose any stored passwords required by the proxy server when updgrading from v3.6.0 and earlier.
 The installer will warn of this.
 Passwords have to be re-entered using the "Tools | Proxy Server" menu option.

 RSS News Feed